-EXAMPLE: Initial Response Checklist
+Initial Response Checklist

-Instructions: The checklist below provides a summary of potential items to be undertaken during response initiation.
-Use the checklist as an aid in completing the items which follow, as appropriate to the scale of the incident.
+Instructions: The checklist below provides a summary of potential items to be undertaken and the resources available to complete each item.
+Use the checklist as an aid in completing the items which follow.

 1. Spilled Material Incident Internal Reporting: